 English II is designed to allow students to further develop their reading, writing, speaking, and listening skills.
 All students are enrolled in World Maritime History, and the curricula of the two courses are designed to complement one another.
-A majority of the texts focus on the field of maritime literature, including novels, nonfiction, poetry, and short stories.
+Texts include novels, nonfiction, poetry, and short stories.
 The course includes instruction in critical analysis with an emphasis on the creative, logical, and critical aspects of composition.
 Students should expect to read challenging material, write for a variety of purposes, and engage in discussions.
-SAT preparation (reading comprehension and grammar) is embedded.
+Preparation for the SAT is embedded.